karolcymerys/oxford-iiit-pets-segmentation/segnet/README.md

 ___

 _SegNet_ is an example of CNN with encoder-decoder architecture.
-The encoder part is identical to 13 convolutional layers in the VGG16 network.
+The encoder part is identical to 13 convolutional layers of the VGG16 network.
 The only difference is presence of _Batch Normalization_ layers between each _Conv_ Layer and _ReLU_ layer.
-The goal of decoder part is to decode encoded representation of input to final response - classification of input image pixels to pre-defined labels.
+The goal of decoder part is to decode encoded representation of input to final response - classified input image pixels.
 Its architecture is reversed compared to the encoder.
 The only difference is that _Pooling_ layers are replaced by _Upsampling_ layers and moved at the beginning of the blocks.
 Additionally, indices from _Pooling_ layers are